sauravrox/parpera/README.md

 - To get JWT token, run the Parper/AccessToken api from the swagger.
 Copy the api code and paste it in the Authorization code box of the update api that is Parper/{id}/updateStatus.
 - While model is created the contents have been added to tables for transaction data.
 You can find it in the ParperaDbCOntext file.
 - Connection string is added but that requires [configuration to be done on running machine].
 However, db class is generated inside the project as Parper.db.

+Note: The test case has not been running successfully as of now.